 It is also possible to specify a list of key-value pairs:

 Note: Juju does not currently check that the provided key is a valid setting, so make sure you spell it correctly.

 To return a value to the default setting the

---reset flag is used,
+--reset flag is used, along

-specifying the key names:
+with the key name:

 juju model-config --reset test-mode